raspberrypilearning/amazing-image-identifier/en/step_6.md

 python3 my_program.py images/my_image.png -s wikipedia
 ```

-In this case, the program is being passed two arguments:
+In this case, the program is passed two arguments:
- + `images/my_image.png` is a positional argument — the program knows what the argument is by where it is positioned in the list of arguments provided.
+ + `images/my_image.png` is a positional argument.
+The program knows what the argument is by where it is positioned in the list of arguments provided.
  + `-s wikipedia` is a flagged argument.
-Flagged arguments always begin with a minus sign, followed by a text string, often a single letter.
-This lets the user identify which argument they are using.
-Then, if necessary, they can provide additional input to the argument — in this case `wikipedia`, instructing the program to search (which is where the `s` comes from) wikipedia for an entry about the classification result.
-Flagged arguments are, by convention, optional.
+Flagged arguments always begin with a minus sign, followed by a text string (often a single letter).
+This helps the user to identify the argument in use.
+Then, if necessary, the user can provide additional input to the argument to instruct the program to search, this is where the `s` comes from.
+In this case, the user instructs the program to search Wikipedia for an entry about the classification result.
+Flagged arguments are optional by convention.

 --- /collapse ---

 --- collapse ---
 ---
-title: Creating an argument parser
+title: Create an argument parser
 ---

-To parse arguments, you will need to import and create an ArgumentParser, like so.
+To parse arguments, you need to import and create an `ArgumentParser`, like this:

 ```python
 from argparse import ArgumentParser